splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 By default, all available services are monitored, and any new services added later are also monitored.
 When you set integration parameters, you can choose to import metrics from a subset of the available services.

 #.
 Log in to Splunk Observability Cloud.
 #.
+Open the :new-page:`Google Cloud Platform guided setup <https://login.signalfx.com/#/integrations/gcp>`.
+Optionally, you can navigate to the guided setup on your own:
+   #.
 In the left navigation menu, select :menuselection:`Data Management`, then select :guilabel:`+ Add Integration` to open the :strong:`Integrate Your Data` page.
    #.
 In the integration filter menu, select :guilabel:`By Use Case`, and select the :guilabel:`Monitor Infrastructure` use case.
    #.
 In the :guilabel:`Cloud Integrations` section, select the :guilabel:`Google Cloud Platform` tile to open the Google Cloud Platform guided setup.
    #.
-Go to :guilabel:`New Integration`, enter a name for this GCP integration, then :guilabel:`Add Project`.
+Go to :guilabel:`New Integration`.
+#.
+Enter a name for this GCP integration, then :guilabel:`Add Project`.
 #.
 Next, select :guilabel:`Import Service Account Key`, and select one or more of the JSON key files that you downloaded from GCP in :ref:`Configure GCP <gcp-two>`.
 #.
 Select :guilabel:`Open`.
 You can then see the project IDs corresponding to the service account keys you selected.
 #.
 To import :ref:`metrics <gcp-metrics>` from only some of the available services, follow these steps: